A Matrix Generalization of the Hardy-Littlewood-P\'olya Rearrangement Inequality and Its Applications: Applications

-Here we recall that we assume $m \le n$.
-The Banach space associated with the Schatten-$q$ norm for $q \ge 1$ is a classical subject in operator theory and has attracted much research since the forties, see~\cite{schatten1960norm, gohberg1969introduction,tomczak1974moduli}.
-On the other hand, if $q \in (0,1)$, $\norm{X}_q$ is not longer a norm but only a quasi-norm since it violates the triangle inequality.
-Motivated by its proximity to the rank function, the Schatten-$q$ quasi-norm with $q\in (0,1]$ has been extensively used in the studies of low-rank matrix recovery~\cite{rohde2011estimation, yue2016perturbation} over the past decade over so.
+If $q \ge 1$, $\norm{X}_q$ is the so-called Schatten-$q$ norm of $X$.
+The Banach space associated with the Schatten-$q$ norm is a classical subject in operator theory and has attracted much research since the forties, see~\cite{schatten1960norm,gohberg1969introduction,tomczak1974moduli}.
+On the other hand, if $q \in (0,1)$, $\norm{X}_q$ is no longer a norm but only a quasi-norm.
+Motivated by its proximity to the rank function, the Schatten-$q$ quasi-norm with $q\in (0,1]$ has been applied to low-rank matrix recovery~\cite{rohde2011estimation,yue2016perturbation}.

-As an application of our main result Theorem~\ref{thm:matrix_rearrange}, we obtain the following inequality on the Schatten-$q$ quasi-norm, which could potentially find applications in the analysis of the statistical properties and numerical algorithms of low-rank matrix recovery optimization models based on the Schatten-$q$ quasi-norm. \begin{thm} Let $A,B\in \mathbb{R}^{m\times n}$ and $q \in \mathbb{R}$.
+As an application of our Theorem~\ref{thm:matrix_rearrange_singular}, we obtain the following inequality on $\norm{\cdot}_q$ for general $q\in \mathbb{R}$, which could potentially find applications in the analysis of the statistical properties of and numerical algorithms for low-rank matrix recovery based on the Schatten-$q$ quasi-norm. \begin{coro} Let $X, Y\in \mathbb{R}^{m\times n}$ and $q > 0$.
 Then, it holds that